rimarin/rimarin.github.io/content/blog/100-list.md

 50. ✓ [Create and publish an app in the Play Store](https://play.google.com/store/apps/details?id=com.brancaleone.quackhero)
 51. ✓ Have a rubber duck on my desk
 52. ✗ Have a collection of 100 ducks
-53. ✗ Make the damned favicon work on this website
+53. ✗ Fix the damned favicon on this website
 54. ✗ Pass a coding interview
 55. ~ Become homeless
 56. ✗ Meet [Alessandro Barbero](https://en.wikipedia.org/wiki/Alessandro_Barbero)
 57. ~ Be kind